jamescherti/batchfetch/README.md

 ## Introduction

 Batchfetch is a command-line tool designed to clone, fetch, and merge multiple Git repositories simultaneously.
 With Batchfetch, you no longer need to manually manage each repository one by one.
-It automates the tedious aspects of repository management, freeing you up to focus on what truly matters: your workflow.
+It automates the tedious aspects of repository management.

 But why use Batchfetch?
 Because it is extremely fast, cloning repositories quickly by running Git operations in parallel.
 It intelligently detects whether a `git fetch` is needed, further speeding up the process of downloading data from repositories.
 Additionally, it allows specifying the revision (for Git), ensuring that the cloned repository matches the exact version you require.